 1. Does your institute have any rules to protect the environment?
 List possible rules you could include.

-Yes, the Government Autonomous College eco club carries out various programs for environmental protection periodically on the campus.
+Yes, Government Autonomous College eco club "Youth Red Cross" carries out various programs for environment protection periodically on the campus.

 2. Are students and faculties aware of environmental cleanliness ways?
 If Yes Explain